iszczesniak/cpp/memory/index.md

 {% include_relative mcc.cc %}
 ```

+A parameter of a function, and a local variable of a function look the
+same.
+However:

-While a parameter looks like a local variable, it is not created by a
+* a parameter is created and destroyed by the caller of the function,

-function like a local variable.
-A parameter is created by the caller
+* a local variable is created and destroyed by the function.

-of the function, and so it is out of control of the function called
+**Bottom line: a parameter is out of control of the function.**
-(the callee).

 # Constructor elision